Singapore-Hong Kong air travel bubble postponed

 Hong Kong reported 43 new coronavirus cases on Saturday, including 13 untraceable local infections.

-The travel bubble arrangement would originally have allowed visitors between both cities to travel without having to serve a quarantine as long as they completed coronavirus tests before and after arriving at their destinations, and flew on designated flights.

-“In light of the situation in Hong Kong, I think it’s the responsible way to put this back for a while, and then sort of relaunch it at a suitable juncture,” Yau said.
+“For any scheme to be successful, they must fulfill the condition of securing public health, and also making sure that both sides would be comfortable and feel safe about the scheme,” Yau said.
+“In light of the situation in Hong Kong, I think it’s the responsible way to put this back for a while, and then sort of relaunch it at a suitable juncture.”

+Under the initial agreement, the air travel bubble was to be suspended if the number of untraceable local infections in either Singapore or Hong Kong exceeds five on a seven-day moving average.
+The current average of unlinked cases in Hong Kong is nearly four.

+Although the average of five had not been reached in Hong Kong, the bubble was suspended after Yau and Singapore’s transport minister, Ong Ye Kung, held discussions on Saturday.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.